TL;DR: Why Reddit Ads Work for B2B

 Reddit ads for B2B work best with the right setup

-Reddit is not perfect for all B2B conversion goals, so keep expectations calibrated.
-Test incrementally and focus on what works.
+Reddit is not perfect for all B2B conversion goals, so you will need to test incrementally and focus on what works for your audience, and to understand how they engage with Reddit before you spend money on ads there.

 2. What Are the Best Reddit Ad Formats for B2B?